Roshan-Tadadikar/Minions-translator/README.md

 check out the website to talk to them in their lang

-This site will [translate](https://minions-bananaa-translator.netlify.app/) your to groot's language
+This site will [translate](https://minions-bananaa-translator.netlify.app/) your to Minion's language

 Tech Stack Used: